gotcha/vimrobot/README.rst

 vimrobot
 ========

-``vimrobot`` is a python module to write functional tests of vim with ``robotframework`` Python library.
+``vimrobot`` is a Python package to write functional tests of Vim with ``robotframework`` Python library.

 Development